GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

 >-  I used the User Story list shown in the CI curriculum as a template:
 >-  User Story List  - [View PDF](_documentation/product_specs/MS4_User_Stories_v1.pdf)
 >-  User Story List  - [View HTML](_documentation/product_specs/MS4_User_Stories_v1.html)
+>-  Full User Story detail is provided below but only for truly custom apps and any app I customized heavily.
+>-  The lists above contain all user stories that were used to test the deployed project.
+>-  I decided to track most of the user stories as a spreasheet given the number of stories and ease of import into a work tracking app (such as Jira) in the future if I so chose.

 All Acceptance Criteria Results can be found in [TESTRM.md](TESTRM.md)

 -   ### Visitor/Shopper
-    -   #### **Story 1** As a Visitor/Shopper I want to be able to view a list of products so that I can select a product to purchase.
+    -   #### **Story V-1** As a Visitor/Shopper I want to be able to view a list of products so that I can select a product to purchase.
         -  #### *Acceptance Criteria*
             1. A list of product sub-categories is presented
             2. Sub-category links present user with sub-category product listings
-            3. Product listings should display as product cards displaying: product name, varietal, product image, price, description, origin of wine.
+            3. Product listings and featured sidebars should display as product cards displaying: product name, varietal (for wines), product image, price, a truncated description, origin of wine (for wines)
             4. Product image and name should link to product detail page (described below)

-    -   #### **Story 2** As a Visitor/Shopper I want to be able to view individual product details so that I can so I can determine a product description, image, and product info.
+    -   #### **Story V-2** As a Visitor/Shopper I want to be able to view individual product details so that I can determine a product description, image, and product info.
         -  #### *Acceptance Criteria*
-            1. A list of product sub-categories is presented
-            2. Sub-category links present user with sub-category product listings
+            1. Product details view should be accessible from all product listings, featured sidebars, and product summaries (eg in the Cart or Cellar summaries)
-            3. Product listings should display as product cards displaying: product name, varietal, product image, price, description, origin of wine.
+            2. The detail view should present all of the following information: product name, varietal, product image, price, a full description, origin of wine,
+            3. Product card i
+            4. Product imag

+    -   #### **Story A-1** As an Administrator I want to be able to add, update, and delete wine products in the wine product database so that I can provide access to their information throughout the website.
+        -  #### *Acceptance Criteria*
+            1. A link to a wine product administrative view should be presented on the wine product details view for all users with editing rights and admin privileges.
+            2. Once at the product admin view, a message indicating what product is being edited should be present
+            3. The wine product admin view should contain all the following fields (read only fields are indicated, otherwise all fields can be edited): product name, vintage, brand, SKU, featured option, product image, product image url, has sizes option, size, measure, price, a full description, country or state origin, region origin, appellation origin, wine type, varietal, body, style, ABV, taste field
+            4. Product information is updated correctly when I submit changes
-            4. Product image and name should link to product detail page (described below)
+            5. User is returned to the product detail page when changes are submitted
+            6. Message is displayed indicating save was completed successfully

+    -   #### **Story Template** As an Administrator I want to be able to add, update, and delete products in the product database so that I am able to access their information through the website.
+        -  #### *Acceptance Criteria*
+            1. How do I get there?
+            2. What messaging does the user get when they arrive?
+            3. What's it do when I get there?
+            4. What messaging does the user get when they are there?
+            5. How do I get out of there?
+            6. What messaging does the user get when they leave?

 <a name="REQS"></a>